shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 D&D 5e Adventure

+TO ALL PLAYERS: Please read the Premise and the Rules!
+This is very important!

 ## Premise

 You play as deer pulling a delivery sled to a peninsula about to be frozen over by a blizzard.
 The cargo you carry will ensure the people of the frozen land can survive the winter storm.
 How will you survive the blizzard and make all the deliveries?